analogdevicesinc/ai8x-synthesis/README.md

 To train the FP32 model for MNIST on MAX78000, run `scripts/train_mnist.sh` from the `ai8x-training` project.
 This script will place checkpoint files into the log directory.
 Training makes use of the Distiller framework, but the `train.py` software has been modified slightly to improve it and add some MAX78000/MAX78002 specifics.

+Since training can take hours or days, the training script does not overwrite any weights previously produced.
+Results are placed in sub-directories under `logs/` named with date and time when training began.
+The latest results are always soft-linked to by `latest-log_dir` and `latest_log_file`.

 ### Command Line Arguments

 The following table describes the most important command line arguments for `train.py`.
 Use `--help` for a complete list.